ra559/cis106/_week_report/wr7.md

 ## What are you going to include in your notes
 * How to use each of the wildcards.
 Include 2 - 3 examples.
 You can use any command.
 * How to use Brace Expansion to create entire directory structures.
-Include at least 2 examples+
+Include at least 2 examples

 ### When you finish, do the usual:
 1. Convert `notes7.md` to pdf